Vinča: 2017

 Only then, after almost a month, city administration addressed the issue.
 Mayor Siniša Mali stated that there is a problem, but not that much of a problem as it is presented, and that "such things happen".
 In order to prove him that burning garbage is a problem, a group of activists brought two metal barrels under the windows of the City Hall and burned rubbish in them.
 Commenting on the performance, titled "Greetings from Vinča", Mali said that it is "irresponsible that some five people come to me in front of the City Hall, light fires and scare my people".
 Acting ombudsman of Serbia, Miloš Janković asked from all involved institutions to make public, not only the results, but also to disclose all information about the way they measure the fumes and a detailed list of all substances covered by those measurements.
 He was supported by Rodoljub Šabić, state Commissioner for the information of public importance, but the city administration called their initiative "utterly pointless, unjustified and malicious" and that the intended purpose of their action is to "scare the citizens and to raise panic".
 On 26 June 2017 the city garbage managing company, "Gradska čistoća", announced that after filling of the burning section of the landfill with over 65,000 m3 of earth, the fire was extinguished.
 Only then, the information that at one point the exploding methane burned on an area of 20 ha (or 30% of the landfill) was disclosed.
-Still, authorities stated that they can't be sure if the fire was really extinguished in the deep.
+Still, authorities stated that they can not be sure if the fire was really extinguished in the deep.